 Reporting a Car Accident to the Police

-Under other circumstances, you must report the accident to police within 24 hours of the crash.
+Under other circumstances, you must report the accident to the police department within 24 hours of the crash.
 These circumstances include cases when the property damage sustained in the accident is greater than $3000, cases in which drivers did not exchange information at the scene of the accident, a vehicle was towed or carried away from the accident scene, or the police did not arrive on the scene.
-If police do not arrive, you can report the accident to your local police station.
+If the police do not arrive, you can report the accident to your local police station.

 How to File a Police Report

 To file a police report, you will need to give information about yourself, including details about your driver’s license and vehicle registration.
 You will also need to provide the location and time of the accident, and information about everyone else involved in the accident, including their vehicle registration information.
 In your report, be as detailed as possible.
 When you describe what happened, include details like the number of passengers in the other vehicle, the names of any witnesses, and any injuries or property damage to your vehicle, yourself, and your passengers.

 If the accident occurred on a highway, report it to the California Highway Patrol.
 Otherwise, report it to the local police of the city in which the accident occurred.
 In some cases, you can report a crash online.